 - any mitigating and corrective actions taken following the infringement

 - if any previous incidents have been caused by the organisation

 Individuals have the right to material and non-material compensation.

 What are the main differences between GDPR and the DPA 1998?

-The core principles of data protection remain broadly the same, so if you know about the DPA requirements, you'll find GDPR familiar.
-But GDPR provides a far more comprehensive framework for data collection, processing and storage.
+GDPR provides a more comprehensive framework for data collection, processing and storage.
 The penalties for getting it wrong are also much more severe.

 GDPR gives individuals more control over the data held on them.
 It introduces tougher fines for privacy breach and non-compliance, and there are some key changes, such as the age of minors.

 - An individual’s consent over how their data is processed is given a higher standard.
 Consent must be quite clear and freely given, and can be withdrawn.
 Consent must be a positive opt-in, so pre-ticked boxes alone will no longer be sufficient.
 Individuals have the right to know in detail how their personal data is processed, used and shared.
 (Consent is not the only reason for processing data - there are other reasons such as ‘legitimate interests’.)

 - Individuals have greater rights, including the right to have their data corrected or erased, to restrict the processing of their data and to reclaim their personal data and send it on elsewhere.
 Reasonable requests are free of charge and must be met within a month.